j3xugit/RaptorX-3DModeling/README.md

 Download the data file metaclust_50.fasta at https://metaclust.mmseqs.org/current_release/ and install it somewhere.

-4) Revise the file RaptorX-3DModeling/raptorx-external.sh to setup the path information for the above MSA building tools and databases.
+4) (IMPORTANT) Revise the file RaptorX-3DModeling/raptorx-external.sh to setup the path information for the above MSA building tools and databases.

 ## Required packages for building protein 3D models ##